jonallured/jonallured.com/source/posts/7070-07-07-my-lab-notebook.html.md

 * ticket grooming
 * sprint planning

-So in my lab notebook I generate a skelleton of notes for each sprint that looks something like this:
+I use these recurring meetings to guide the organization of my sprint notes.
+In my lab notebook I generate a skeleton of notes for each sprint that looks something like this:

 ```
+# create a new skeleton of notes file for the 7th sprint of 2021
+$ ./bin/new_sprint 2021-07

+# the resulting skeleton structure
 source/notes/sprints/2021-07/
+  grooming.html.md
+  planning.html.md
+  props.html.md
+  retro.html.md
   week-1/
     1-monday.html.md
     2-tuesday.html.md